jhnbyrn/951-KLR-PAGES/dme_crank_sensor_hardware.md

 ![](images/ignition_timing/crank_sensors_with_digitization_1.png)

 Here, the green trace is the digitized ref sensor and the black trace is the digitized speed sensor.
-This reveals that the offset of the ref sensor pulse is one falling edge early.
-This allows the program to treat the ref sensor pulse as exactly __60 degrees BTDC__, which is a nice round number to work with in the code.

 The device that does this digitization is a custom Bosch chip (known as S100 on the DME's PCB) and there isn't much information about it.
 What we know is that it takes 2 differential VR signals as inputs, and produces digital outputs.
 The reference sensor's digital latches, and needs to be reset every revolution by a pulse to the S100's pin 11.